Jesusprzr/Making-Of-A-Data-Scientist/Statistical Thinking.md

     -   Stata = Statistical Software System
     -   Dictionary (in this context) =  list of variable names, types, and indices that identify where in each line to find each variable.

 Run *nsfg.py* in order to be able to open dct files.
+Or *pip install thinkx*.
 It contains the *thinkstats2.py* module which contains the functions necessary to read the stata dictionary.

+If you are having problems like 'not such file or directory', then you gotta change the current directory path that python is runing to the *thinkstats- master* path.

 ##  Dataframes